 Wastewater Recycling Activity

-Wastewater Recycling Activity will support the construction of a recycling plant to further treat some of the effluent from the city’s central wastewater treatment plant, along with pipelines, storage tanks, and control systems to deliver this recycled wastewater to the combined heating and power plants, the city’s largest consumers of water.
+Wastewater Recycling Activity will support the construction of a Wastewater Recycling Plant to further treat some of the effluent from the city’s central wastewater treatment plant, along with pipelines, storage tanks, and control systems to deliver this recycled wastewater to the combined heating and power plants, the city’s largest consumers of water.
 The wastewater recycling plant, which is first of its kind in Mongolia, will make water reuse practice possible and reduce the demand for freshwater among Ulaanbaatar’s largest industrial facilities through reuse of the city’s wastewater.

 The funding for this activity will finance the following three set of works, including: